 Harvey began 2019 as a starter at Double-A, but the organization finally decided to push him to the bullpen in June, and he responded by not allowing a run in 12 of 15 relief appearances.
 He made his way to the majors in August and showcased his potential before being shut down with a biceps issue, allowing only one run on three hits over six innings while recording 11 strikeouts.
 He appeared in only 24 games over the previous three seasons, so there are some injury concerns behind his otherwise strong profile.
 Harvey has plenty of life on his fastball (98 mph) and it showed at Triple-A with a 31.4% strikeout rate, and he figures to be a high-leverage option for the O's as long as he can stay healthy,

 Castro added nearly two ticks to his fastball velocity from the previous two seasons (97.4 mph) in 2019, but his effectiveness remained limited due to his lack of control (12.9% walk rate).
 The command struggles result in relatively lackluster strikeout rate (22.3%), though that is the highest mark of his career.
-Castro would unlikely to be in the mix for high-leverage work outside Baltimore, though he continues to possess the raw tools for the job.
+Castro is unlikely to be in the mix for high-leverage work outside Baltimore, though he continues to possess the raw tools for the job.

-Bleier began last on the injured list but had a sub-2.00 ERA over the previous three seasons, though he was unable to continue that success in 2019.
+Bleier began last season on the injured list but had a sub-2.00 ERA over the previous three seasons, though he was unable to continue that success in 2019.
 The lefty profiles as a middle reliever but did record four saves in five chances along with five holds last season.
 Even if he rediscovers that success, Bleier's reliance on inducing groundballs (59.9%) and low strikeout rate (12.8%) limits any fantasy potential.
 The new three-batter minimum could negatively impact Bleier after having a .355 BAA to RHH in 2019.

 Fry saw his first full season of big-league action in 2019 and was solid through the first four months with a 3.83 ERA and .209 BAA, but he struggled down the stretch and surrendered 16 earned runs over his final 15 innings.
 He may see occasional high-leverage chances after recording three saves and 11 holds last season, but his 21.6% strikeout rate and 11.4% walk rate don't provide much value.